Binance Market Update (2022-08-31)

 Binance

-The global cryptocurrency market cap now stands at $0.99T, up by 1.61% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.98T, up by 1.50% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include REI, LUNC, and LAZIO, up by 38%, 26%, and 20%, respectively.
+Market outperformers include LAZIO, PORTO, and JUV, up by 34%, 19%, and 13%, respectively.

 Top stories of the day: